owainlewis/activator-akka-http/README.md

 ## Quickstart

-Assuming you have Typesafe activator to create a new microservice based on this template run
+Assuming you have Typesafe activator to create a new microservice based on this template run the following, replacing "hello-service" with the name of your service.

 ```
-activator new
+activator new hello-service akka-http-microservice-quickstart
 ```

-Type **akka-http-microservice-quickstart** for the template name and it will create a new project in your current directory.

 ## Starting the service